Helwingia japonica: Reproduction

-The Helwingia japonica is a dioecious plant.
-This means that distinctive sexual functions can be found in the male and female plants.
+The Helwingia japonica is a dioecious plant, meaning that male and female sexual functions occur on separate plants.
 In the male plant, the flowers have a small calyx with 3–5 stamens and one long pedicel.
-The female plant has a short pedicel and one pistil, with 3–5 stigma branches.
-Its flowers contain no stamens, but have an inferior ovary that has 3–5 ovules.
+The female plant has a short pedicel and one pistil, with 3–5 stigma branches and an inferior ovary that has 3–5 ovules, but no stamens.
 For reproduction to take place, it requires pollination.
 The female plants flowers will then turn into fruits.
 The fruits are small black or red berries.

 Cultivation

 They can be grown in places that are moist with good drainage, such as in partially shaded areas.
 It can tolerate temperatures as low as -7 C. The plant requires low maintenance, but to produce fruit, it requires both male and female plants.
 Mature seed can be collected from fruit be put to storage or sowed after being rinsed and left to dry.